ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 **position [`Point`](#point)**

-The position of the top left corner
+The position of the top left corner.

 **width `number`**

-The horizontal dimension
+The horizontal dimension.

 **height `number`**

-The vertical dimension
+The vertical dimension.

 <a id="markdown-ellipsegeometry" name="ellipsegeometry"></a>
 #### EllipseGeometry